codenotary/immudb/README.md

 <img align="right" src="img/immudb-mascot-small.png" width="256px"/>

 immudb is a database with built-in cryptographic proof and verification.
-It can track changes in sensitive data and the integrity of the history will be protected by the clients, without the need to trust the server.
+It tracks changes in sensitive data and the integrity of the history will be protected by the clients, without the need to trust the server.
 It can operate as a key-value store or as relational database (SQL).

 Traditional database transactions and logs are hard to scale and are mutable, so there is no way to know for sure if your data has been compromised. immudb is immutable.
 You can add new versions of existing records, but never change or delete records.
-This lets you store critical data without fear of it being changed silently.
+This lets you store critical data without fear of it being tampered.

-Data stored in immudb is cryptographically coherent and verifiable, just like blockchains, but without all the complexity.
-Unlike blockchains, immudb can handle millions of transactions per second, and can be used both as a lightweight service or embedded in your application as a library. immudb runs everywhere, on an IoT device, your notebook, a server, on-premises or cloud-based.
+Data stored in immudb is cryptographically coherent and verifiable, just like with blockchains, but without all the complexity.
+Unlike blockchains, immudb can handle millions of transactions per second, and can be used both as a lightweight service or embedded in your application as a library. immudb runs everywhere, on an IoT device, your notebook, a server, on-premise or in the cloud.

-immudb is already used by hundreds of projects to store data in a tamper-proof way and to keep the data history immutable.
-Since immudb is used as a key-value store or relational data structure and supports both transactions and blobs, there are no limits to the use cases.
+immudb is already used by hundreds of projects to store tamper-proof data and to keep the data change history immutable. immudb can be used as a key-value store or relational data structure and supports both transactions and blobs, so there are no limits to the use cases.

-Companies use immudb to secure and tamper-evident log data, sensor data, sensitive data, transactions, software build recipes, rule-base data, even artifacts or media streams.
+Companies use immudb to secure and tamper-evident log data, sensor data, sensitive data, transactions, software build recipes, rule-base data, even artifacts or even video streams.

 ### Online demo environment